material-motion/indefinite-observable-js/README.md

 ## Why? ##

 There are a lot of great Observable implementations, but they're baked into featureful libraries which contribute to both complexity and filesize.
-We wanted the simplest-possible Observable implementation, with no operators, no fancy scheduling: [read the entire source](https://github.com/material-motion/indefinite-observable-js/blob/develop/src/IndefiniteObservable.ts) without scrolling.
+We wanted the simplest-possible Observable implementation, with no operators, no fancy scheduling.
+The entire thing is basically [three statements in `subscribe`](https://github.com/material-motion/indefinite-observable-js/blob/develop/src/IndefiniteObservable.ts#L68-L72).

 Indefinite Observable is a subset of the [TC39 Observable proposal](https://tc39.github.io/proposal-observable/) that never `complete`s or `error`s.
 It implements the [minimal-necessary functionality](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it), but it should be completely interchangeable with the TC39 proposal for the subset that it does implement.